Want more speed from big muscles?

 Large muscles: thighs, buttocks, stomach & torso

 The large muscles in your thighs, buttocks, stomach and torso give the best kicking power.
-So these hip power fins give you a more powerful kick with more endurance.
+So these hip power swim fins give you a more powerful kick with more endurance.
 Training with them will strengthen your large muscles just like for a good swimmers’ kick without fins.
 [Flippers are powered more by the different smaller muscles in your calves, often causing calf cramps.]

 Constant speed during stroke